Arghya-Banerjee/restaurantOrderManagement/README.md

 ## 📌 **Overview**

 The **Restaurant Management System** is a robust, feature-packed web application built using modern technologies to simplify the day-to-day operations of restaurants.
-Designed for slightly tech-savvy restaurant owners, it integrates **order management**, **transaction tracking**, and **daily operations** into one cohesive platform, with planned extensions for **stock management**.
+Designed for slightly tech-savvy restaurant owners, it integrates **order management**, **transaction tracking**, and **daily operations** into one cohesive platform, with planned extensions for **stock management** and **analytics dashboards**.

 ---